queilawithaQ/documentation/_basic/databases/cassandra.md

 ---
-title: Using Apache Cassandra In CD/CD With Codeship Basic
+title: Using Apache Cassandra In CD/CD With CodeShip Basic
 shortTitle: Apache Cassandra
 tags:
   - services